-If you have a bench add fall pillows and if you have an extra hook consider hanging a piece of art or a wreath that’s saturated with fall colors.
-The branches were clipped from around our property for a subtle touch of nature.
+If you have an entry bench, add fall pillows.
+Got an extra hook?
+Consider hanging a piece of art or a wreath that’s saturated with fall colors.

-Layer your table with texture – we used old feed sacks and a plaid blanket as a table runner which were both budget friendly.
+Layer your table with texture.
+We used old feed sacks and a plaid blanket as a table runner which are both budget friendly.